 This image was shot in the Greek island of Hydra, near Athens.
 At first, I thought this woman was simply looking at passers-by, as the island is full of tourists walking about; it was a bright, colourful day.
 But then I noticed the framed photo inside the house, visible just to the left of her head.
 I immediately imagined that this must be her husband, perhaps already deceased, which would fit quite well with the expression of sadness and distance in her face, and the empty chair on her right...
 I have no way of telling if this is the case, but I feel the image is quite poignant, symbolically illustrating such sad periods in one's life—the loss of a dear one.
 And also, the onset of old age and the nearness of death, ever present.
 This illustrates our perception of reality.
 We construct some “story” around a set of observations, often with no actual evidence.

 Vol 37, No 3 (2021)

-This site is the home of Law in Context which has been relaunched in September 2019 as an Open Access Journal.
-Since its creation in 1983 by the La Trobe Law School, Law in Context has been a leading Australian journal for the contextual study of law and society.
-That tradition of leadership will continue as we move to Open Access, reaching a larger audience and tackling new and emerging issues with regular focus areas such as Law & Technology, Artificial Intelligence & Law, and Health, Law and Society.
+This site is the home of Law in Context relaunched in September 2019 as an Open Access Journal.
+Since its creation in 1983 by the La Trobe Law School, Law in Context was a leading Australian journal for the contextual study of law and society.